HL7/fhir-project-mhealth/ig-data/input/pagecontent/02_overview.md

 This section should provide a more detailed discussion of the IG.
 This should contain more detailed information from the PSS.

-### Technical Environment
-Describe the devices, systems, components, et cetera, in reader friendly terms that describes the eco-system which this guide is meant to serve.

 ### Approach
-This guide establishes sets of requirements in various categories and associates those requirements with the different [Actors](actors.html) and levels of conformance (SHALL vs. SHOULD).
-These requirements are written in the [Gherkin] Language and transformed into the guide content.
+This guide describes the technical environment, establishes sets of requirements in categories, identifies conformance levels (SHALL vs. SHOULD) for requirements, associates requirements with the different [Actors](actors.html).
+Requirements are written in the [Gherkin](https://cucumber.io/docs/gherkin/reference/) Language and transformed into the guide content.

+#### Technical Environment
+The technical environment for mobile health includes sensors embedded in wearables and devices, applications running on smart phones or wearable devices, or on a users personal computer, and infrastructure that supports it, often providing data repository services and APIs that enable additional data access to other third parties, and apps from those third parties.
+This guide classifies these into four groups:

+1. Device - The device containing the sensor.
+2. App - The software running on a users personal computing device (including phone or tablet).
+3. Data Repository - The software and systems providing storage and APIs (usually cloud based) to access data generated. by either the sensor or the App.
+4. Data Consumer - Other (usually third party) applications which interact with the Data Repository.

+These are described in more detail in the section on [Actors](actors.html)

 #### Categories
 Categories provide a means to group requirements functionally while also allowing groups